 The name was coined by British explorer Lieutenant James Cook in the 1770s, when he saw native Australians brewing tea using the leaves from the tree.
 Later on, he brewed his own batch of tea, and gave it to his crew to prevent scurvy.1

 Numerous aboriginal communities along the east coast of Australia have a long historical use of tea tree as an antiseptic for skin conditions.
-They simply crushed the tea tree leaves and applied it to cuts, burns, and infections.
+They simply crushed the tea tree leaves and applied it to cuts, burns and infections.

-It was only in the 1920s, after Arthur Penfold,3 an Australian state government chemist, published a series of papers on tea tree oil's antiseptic properties that this oil's benefits became widely known.
+It was only in the 1920s, after Arthur Penfold,2 an Australian state government chemist, published a series of papers on tea tree oil's antiseptic properties that this oil's benefits became widely known.

 Uses of Tea Tree Oil

-- Toothbrush cleaner — A drop of tea tree oil can disinfect your toothbrush, which is a breeding ground for mold and bacteria.
+• Toothbrush cleaner — A drop of tea tree oil can disinfect your toothbrush, which is a breeding ground for mold and bacteria.

-- Mold treatment — Mix a drop with a cup of water, spray on moldy areas, and then wipe clean.
+• Mold treatment — Mix a drop with a cup of water, spray on moldy areas and then wipe clean.
 For an all-natural disinfectant, you can also sprinkle a few drops of tea tree oil along with baking soda on your bathroom or kitchen surfaces.

 • Natural pest control — The strong smell of tea tree oil naturally repels ants and other insects.
 I recommend making a natural insect repellent by mixing a few drops of tea tree oil with coconut oil.

-- Laundry freshener — Adding a few drops of this oil during the wash cycle will make your laundry smell crisper and kill organisms lurking in your washer.
+• Laundry freshener — Adding a few drops of this oil during the wash cycle will make your laundry smell crisper and kill organisms lurking in your washer.